Danbury High School: History

 Discussion of founding a high school in Danbury took place in the 1860s, and the school began operation before 1878.
 In 1927, a new high school was built on 181 White Street in Danbury.
 This building served as the city's main high school, until a rapid increase in Danbury's population compelled a major school construction program.
 In 1965, a new Danbury High School was dedicated on Clapboard Ridge.
 This campus is still the current location of the school today.
 On October 11, 1967 rock band The Doors performed live at the school.

 Academic progress and school improvement

-Beginning next fall, freshmen students entering Danbury High School will have an opportunity to earn an associate degree simultaneously with their high school diploma.
+Since 2015, freshman students entering Danbury High School will have an opportunity to earn an associate degree simultaneously with their high school diploma.
 As part of the Early College Opportunity program, 80 to 100 incoming freshmen students will begin their journey toward an associate degree in information technology issued by Naugatuck Valley Community College.

 In 2022, the Danbury Board of Education and district leadership approved plans for an additional high school campus to alleviate overcrowding.
 The new campus, now known as Danbury High School West, is scheduled to open for the 2025–26 school year.